-The Company believes it is necessary for a party who controls the Company's financial and business policy to fully understand the details of the financial affairs and business of the Company and the sources of the Company's corporate value, and thus be able to lead the way in enabling the Company to sustainably secure and enhance the common interests of the Company shareholders and the corporate value of the Company.
+The Company believes it is necessary for a party that controls the Company's financial and business policy to fully understand the details of the financial affairs and business of the Company and the sources of the Company's corporate value, and thus be able to lead the way in enabling the Company to sustainably secure and enhance the common interests of the Company shareholders and the corporate value of the Company.

-Ever since its inception in 1940, the Company has been managed around the principles of "continue efforts to enhance technology" "raise the quality levels of products" "contribute to society" and "create a frank and open-minded business culture."
-In hope of developing with society, there always were initiatives in creating new values by providing the highest quality products and services that certainly satisfy customers.
 The Company has long enjoyed relationships of trust with customers, business partners, employees and other stakeholders in Japan and many other countries, and its management has taken full advantage of its unique business by dynamically combining proprietary new technologies and technology resources the Company has accumulated so as to achieve further revolutions in the microprocessing that is at the core of the Company's technology base.
 In this way, the Company has sustainably secured and enhanced the common interests of the Company shareholders and the corporate value of the Company.
+In particular for the Company, which conducts business activities in cutting-edge areas of the electronics market, we believe that deciding on management and business policy from a medium to long-term perspective backed by the trust of stakeholders and specialized technical expertise including investments for R&D on new technologies and products and maintaining outstanding high quality to respond to the needs of customers as soon as possible is essential to maximize the common interests of the Company's shareholders and the corporate value of the Company.

-If the relationships built up with the Company's stakeholders are destroyed and its new technologies and technology resources are drained by facile changes in Company management policies and so-called scorched-earth-management following the large-scale purchase of shares etc. of the Company without sufficient understanding of the relationships with stakeholders of the Company and unique business of the Company's business, which are the source of corporate value of the Company, the common interests of the Company shareholders and the corporate value of the Company would be materially harmed, and therefore the Company believes that a party that is taking or is to take the relevant purchase action to that end is an inappropriate party to be in control of the Company's financial and business policies.
+If the relationships built up with the Company's stakeholders are destroyed and its new technologies and technology resources are drained by facile changes in Company management policies and so-called scorched-earth management following the large-scale purchase of shares, etc. of the Company without sufficient understanding of the relationships with stakeholders of the Company and the unique nature of the Company's business, which are the sources of corporate value of the Company, the common interests of the Company shareholders and the corporate value of the Company would be materially harmed, and therefore the Company believes that a party that is taking or is about to take the relevant purchase action to that end is an inappropriate party to be in control of the Company's financial and business policies.

-The Board of Directors believes that it is ultimately up to the shareholders who own shares etc. of the Company to decide whether to sell shares etc. of the Company in the event of the relevant purchase, but also believes that it would be difficult to increase the corporate value of the Company without fully understanding unique nature of its business.
-Being responsible for the management of the Company and fully understanding its unique business, the Board of Directors considers it extremely important, when shareholders evaluate the relevant purchase, that the Board of Directors provide them with full information at an appropriate time and in an appropriate manner, including the Board of Directors' evaluation and opinion of the relevant purchase, not just with the information unilaterally provided by the party that is taking or is to take the action to purchase.
+The Board of Directors believes that it is ultimately up to the shareholders who own shares, etc. of the Company to decide whether to sell shares, etc. of the Company in the event of the relevant purchase, and that this also applies to large-scale purchases if they contribute to the common interests of the Company's shareholders and the corporate value of the Company, but also believes that it would be difficult to increase the corporate value of the Company without fully understanding unique nature of its business.
+Being responsible for the management of the Company and fully understanding its unique business, the Board of Directors considers it extremely important, when shareholders evaluate the relevant purchase, that the Board of Directors provide them with full information at an appropriate time and in an appropriate manner, including the Board of Directors' evaluation and opinion of the relevant purchase, not just with the information unilaterally provided by the party that is taking or is about to take the action to purchase.